La Sportiva TX4

-La Sportiva’s popular TX lineup runs the gamut from the minimalist TX2 approach shoe to the mid-height TX5 hiking boot.
+La Sportiva’s popular TX lineup runs the gamut from the minimalist TX2 approach shoe to the mid-height TXS hiking boot.
 Over the past few seasons, I’ve enjoyed my middle-of-the-pack TX3: an approach shoe with a great combination of breathability, support, and performance on both trail and rock.
 But after experiencing durability issues with the mesh upper, I decided to try the leather TX4.
-Since making the switch, I’ve been surprisingly impressed: the TX4’s added protection, longevity, and waterproofing are worth the small weight penalty.
-Below we break down the La Sportiva TX4’s hiking performance, climbing performance, waterproofing and breathability, weight, sizing and fit, and more.
-To see how the TX4 stacks up, see our articles on the best approach shoes and best lightweight hiking shoes.
+Since making the switch, I’ve been impressed: the TX4’s added protection, longevity, and waterproofing are worth the small weight penalty.
+Below we break down the TX4’s overall performance.
+To see how it stacks up, see our articles on the best approach shoes and best hiking shoes.

 The La Sportiva TX4 provides an impressive combination of support, protection, and traction on the trail, making it one of our favorite approach shoes for hiking.
 I debuted the TX4 on a four-day, 35-mile backpacking trip in the Grand Canyon where we encountered everything from mud and packed dirt to talus, ice, and snow.
 With the same Vibram Megagrip Traverse rubber sole as the TX3—a very sticky rubber with dotty tread on the forefoot and sharper lugs on the heel—I felt secure over all the terrain we came across.
 In fact, the TX4 seemed to outperform many of the lightweight hiking shoes worn by members of my group, specifically when it came to traction.